nunchistudio/blacksmith-devcenter/documentation/start/discover/migration.md

 sql:
   - name: "warehouse"
     # ...
-    migrations: "./warehouse/migrations"
     policies:
       # ...
       migration:
+        path: "./warehouse/migrations"
         timeout: 20
       operation:
         timeout: 20
 ```

-`migrations` represents the path to the directory where all migrations files for
+`path` represents the path to the directory where all migrations files for this
-this integration are stored.
-The `timeout` (in seconds) is the maximum time of a
+integration are stored.
+The `timeout` (in seconds) is the maximum time of a single
-single migration execution.
+migration execution.
 This timeout should be as short as the longest possible
 execution of a migration or an operation.

 ## Generating a new migration